nateify/amazon-wishlist-exporter/readme.md

 * `--store-locale`: Optional unless using `--html` - Store locale such as en_US, en_GB, de_DE, etc. - not all stores support all locales.
 If not specified, the default locale for that store will be chosen.
 * `--sort-keys`: Optional - A single key or comma separated list of key names to sort the wishlist items by.
 Example `priority,name` sorts first by priority value highest to lowest, then sorts by name
   * Numeric values (such as priority, rating) are sorted largest to smallest
-  * String values (such as name, comment) are sorted using the Unicode Collation Algorithm and adjusted to the specified locale
+  * String values (such as name, comment) are sorted using the specified locale - when the package is installed with PyICU, the Unicode Collation Algorithm for the locale is used

 ## Limitations